YouTube Travel is a case study on integrating YouTube with Google Maps.

 5

-Q: What are some frustrations that you have when you are traveling?
+Q: What are frustrations you have when you are travel planning?

 “Planning an ideal itinerary is a very time-consuming process.
 There are so many recommendations online and it’s difficult to decide what to do.”